 Updating a Document within Document Management

-The procedure for updating a document is as follows.
+The process for updating a document in SapphireOne is straightforward:

-- When the update button is selected the user will be asked to confirm they would like to import a new version.
+After clicking the “Update” button in SapphireOne, the user will be asked to confirm if they would like to import a new version of the document:

-- Upon confirmation the user will then be asked to choose the updated document to open.
+- The user will then be prompted to choose the updated document to open.

-- Upon selection a secondary dialogue will prompt the user for the entry of an alphanumeric value for the new version.
+- After selecting the updated document, a secondary dialogue will appear, asking the user to enter an alphanumeric value for the new version.

 Document Management using SapphireOne Documents Inquiry

-As well as SapphireOne Document Management Paperclip functionality, SapphireOne Documents Inquiry function within SapphireOne Workbook Mode gives users the ability to view a repository of all documents and files stored within the SapphireOne data file.
-Users have the ability to add New documents, Modify, View or Delete existing documents from within the Documents Inquiry screen.
+In addition to SapphireOne’s Document Management Paperclip functionality, SapphireOne Documents Inquiry function in Workbook Mode provides users with a centralized repository of all documents and files stored within the SapphireOne data file.
+This function gives users the ability to add new documents, modify, view, or delete existing documents from within the Documents Inquiry screen.

 You can learn more about SapphireOne Documents Inquiry functionality within the Documents Inquiry article.